 During the last five years BA punctuality dropped from 81% in 2004 to 63% in 2008 (Group results), indicating serious planning and strategic weaknesses.
 The fact that BA operates diverse fleet from one of the world’s most congested airports suggests that good amount of losses may have their origins in disruptions.

 Industry experts estimate that disruption related costs of network airlines amount to 10-20 % of total operating costs shared between precalculated trade-offs, unforeseen events, and internal weaknesses.
-It has been estimated that the top-ten European carriers with on-time performance at around 75% experience between €100 and €400 million in annual delay costs and even more in loss of passenger loyalty.
-It is hard to say how much more delays can cost an airline with punctuality much below this level.
-It is often obscured by investent in spare aircraft and other unproductive costs.
+It is hard to say how much more delays can cost an airline taking into account investment in spare aircraft to keep punctaulity at bearable level.